“When ‘East meets the West’ Chicken Chop… Check it out!”

 1 packet of ready made Mushroom & White Wine Sauce from the stores

-1) Marination: Do the marinating the night before, for maximum flavour.
-Wash boneless chicken thighs.
+1) Marination: Wash boneless chicken thighs.
 Then, pat dry with kitchen towel.

 2) Place chicken in a large deep plate, and rub seasoning with following sequence: light soy sauce, oyster sauce and steak seasoning powder.
 Rub both sides of the meat to coat well.
-Cover and place in the refrigerator to marinate overnight.
+Cover and place in the refrigerator to marinate for 3-4 hours.
+For longer marinating time, do reduce the amount of seasoning to avoid over-saltish taste.

 3) When ready to cook: Pat dry sliced button mushrooms.
 Heat large frying pan/ skillet with 1 tablespoon of olive oil.
 Scatter button mushrooms slices on the entire frying pan and brown both sides of the mushrooms using medium low fire.
 Note: Do not crowd the mushrooms!
 It’s true..
 Otherwise, it will not browned.